 Common benefits of Myers’ cocktails include increased energy, enhanced immune function, improved sleep, mood stabilization, quicker healing time, diminished pain and reduced allergic response.
 Conditions that often respond well to intravenous nutrition include fibromyalgia, chronic fatigue syndrome, fatigue and nausea in pregnancy, athletic endurance and replenishment, depression, asthma, acute migraines and malabsorptive states (e.g. inflammatory bowel disease).
 Injections may be administered weekly or monthly, depending on the specific health concern and response to the therapy.

-IV nutrient therapy is generally a safe treatment.
+IV nutrient therapy is generally well tolerated.
 Minor, benign side effects include a sensation of flushing and heat, the taste of vitamins in the mouth and mild, transient muscle aching near the infusion site.
 Any type of IV therapy holds some risk of local (bruising, irritation, venous spasm, infection) and/or systemic complications (allergic reaction, septicemia, blood pressure changes, pulmonary edema, air embolism).
 These complications are rare and are avoided when proper techniques and screenings are used while working with a naturopathic physician.